 Confirm your company appears on one of the many blacklists

-More than 100 blacklists are covered with in MXToolbox.
+More than 100 blacklists are covered within MXToolbox.
 You will need to input your mail server address.
-(Generally, the mail server address is “mail.companyname.com.au” but he MX Toolbox website will help you find it if you do not know.
+(Generally, the mail server address is “mail.companyname.com.au” but the MX Toolbox website will help you find it if you do not know.

 Remove from Blacklist

 There are several steps you must take to get removed from the blacklist:

 1. Identify and address the source of the problem

 The first thing you should do is find out why your emails were blocked in the first place.
 Blacklist checkers will typically provide details about why you were blacklisted, so use this information to identify and correct the specific issue.
 The source of the problem could be anything from server configuration issues and typographical errors to flawed mass mailing policies and overuse of spam trigger words.

 Often, companies find themselves on email blacklists because of cyber threats.
 For instance, hackers can hijack your email accounts and distribute phishing scams, getting all communications from your company sent directly to the recipient’s spam folder and the ISP’s blacklist.
 Malware can also take control of your email servers and send malicious emails or steal contact information.

 Regularly monitoring your systems for cyber threats goes a long way.
 Using anti-malware solutions and next-generation firewalls also helps ensure your systems are free of cyber threats.
 If you suspect that email accounts have been compromised, reset your passwords immediately and consult with a cybersecurity expert to determine the extent of the issue.

 Once you have identified and corrected the source of the problem, you should contact the blacklisting organisation and request removal from their database.